ABC Head Start is a comprehensive early learning, family support and community connection program for families with low-incomes.

 1. Early Learning programming:

-We offer a ½ day preschool program for children ages of 3.5 to 5.5 years old.
+We offer a ½ day preschool program for children.
 The program runs from September to June - Tuesday to Friday morning OR afternoon.
-There are only 18 children in each classroom and children can be bussed to and from school free of charge.
+There are only 15 children in each classroom and children can be bussed to and from school free of charge.

 In compliance with the Interagency Head Start Standards classrooms are set-up to provide children with play experiences that will help them learn and grow.
 We have many small groups, individual and large group learning activities that support each child's interests and needs.

 All Head Start children have personal learning plans.
 These plans will be different for each child, depending on that child's strengths and learning needs.